lsambolino/lsambolino.github.io/docs/about.md

 Currently I live in Milan with my wife and my son.
 After work I enjoy to play sports as tennis and hiking.

-I’m skilled in some areas and I’ve learned and studied quite some stuff as well.
-My current buzzwords are: k8s devops ansible selenium openshift architecture automation integration